Strategy & Positioning

 Direct answer

-'Marketing agent infrastructure' has become a popular category claim across AEO platforms in 2025-2026.
-The term can be useful when the buyer needs governance, context management, workflow, and execution across many answer surfaces.
-It becomes weak when it stays abstract and does not name the concrete buyer surfaces where the work happens - Google AI Overviews, ChatGPT, Perplexity, Amazon Rufus, Walmart Sparky, ChatGPT Shopping, or other category-specific engines.
+'Marketing agent infrastructure' is useful only when it points to concrete operating capabilities: governed context, prompt-level measurement, approval workflow, execution, and re-testing.
+It becomes weak when it stays abstract and doesn't name the buyer surfaces where the work actually happens - Google AI Overviews, ChatGPT, Perplexity, Amazon Alexa for Shopping, Walmart Sparky, ChatGPT Shopping, or other category-specific engines.

 Three problems with 'marketing agent infrastructure' as a frame